sakai-mirror/sakai/docs/readme_i18n.txt

 1) Chinese (Simplified)
 2) Korean

-Currently, the language locale must be defined at boot time, by setting the tomcat JAVA_OPTS property in the catalina.sh or catalina.bat file:
+The language locale must currently be defined at boot time, by setting the tomcat JAVA_OPTS property in the catalina.sh or catalina.bat file:

 ## Define default language locale: Chinese (Simplified) / China